Sociology (SOC)

 SOC 685 Projects in the Teaching of Sociology (Units: 1-4)

-Prerequisites: Restricted to upper-division standing; completion of GE Areas A and B4; a minimum grade of B+ in course (or equivalent) student will be assisting in; a cumulative GPA of 3.0; consent of the instructor.
+Prerequisites: Restricted to upper-division standing; completion of GE Areas A and B4; a minimum grade of B+ in course (or equivalent) student will be assisting in; a cumulative GPA of 3.0; permission of the instructor.

 SOC 699 Independent Study (Units: 1-4)